bit-mx/saloon-logger-plug-in/README.md

 Sanitizers are applied in the order they appear in the configuration.
 Each sanitizer receives the data and must return the updated value.

+# Prune & Backup

+You can configure the package to prune old records and make a backup of the records.
+The options are available separately in the configuration file